shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 ### Admin worker

 ::: warning
 The `transports` option can only be configured with the `low_priority` transport if you are on version 6.5.7.0 or above.
-You must not add the `low_priority` transport in lower versions as the admin worker will fail when it tries to consume a non-existent transport.
+You must not add the `low_priority` transport in lower versions, as the admin worker will fail when it tries to consume a non-existent transport.
 :::

 The admin-worker can be configured or disabled in the general `shopware.yml` configuration.
 If you want to use the admin worker you have to specify each transport, that previously was configured.
 The poll interval is the time in seconds that the admin-worker polls messages from the queue.
 After the poll-interval is over the request terminates and the Administration initiates a new request.